Wrasse

 The fishery extends along the entire length of the Victorian coastline and out to 20 nautical miles offshore, except for marine reserves.
 The fishery is divided into three commercial management zones; licence holders can fish in any of these zones.

-Most wrasse is harvested by hook and line although commercial rock lobster fishers who also hold a commercial wrasse licences can keep those fish that they catch in their rock lobster pots.
+Most wrasse is harvested by hook and line, although commercial rock lobster fishers who also hold a commercial wrasse licence can keep those fish that they catch in their rock lobster pots.

 Bluethroat Wrasse (Notolabrus tetricus) and Purple Wrasse, also called Saddled Wrasse (N. fucicola), comprise approximately 90 per cent of the commercial Victorian wrasse harvest.